jehutymsms/Odin-toDo-list/README.md

-# Odin Project - Library App Solution
+# Odin Project - To Do List

-This is a solution to the [Library App](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library).
-The Odin Project Provides projects to test your knowledge and push your limits.
+This Odin Projects purpose was for practice on using Modular JS and to test my knowledge and push your limits when it comes to local storage.

 ## Table of contents